michaeln014/cse15l-lab-reports/lab3-report.md

 ![Image](Code_0510_0926_50.png)

-Here the commands `grep -e ev something.txt` and `grep -e on something.txt` are being executed.
+Here the commands `grep -e ev something.txt` and `grep -e on something.txt` are being executed. `grep -e ev something.txt` uses "ev" as a pattern to look for words with "ev" in it.
+And in `grep -e on something.txt`, it uses "on" as a pattern to look for lines containing it.
+This is useful for finding lines with specific

 Another option for `grep` is `-v`, it prompts `grep` to look for lines that don't have the specified input.
 For example in several lines of words, if `grep -v on something.txt` was called, it would look for every line that doesn't contain "on" including words that have "on" in it like "everyone".
 Two examples of `grep -v` being used are shown here: